eagronin/spark-streaming-etl/README.md

 Vr      3.5 V ref. voltage V V
 ```

+In a discussion that follows, the data for the average wind direction (which has an abbreviation Dm) is extracted, processed and recorded to a file.

 First, we define a function that parses each line of the streaming data (such as `1419408015	0R1,Dn=059D,Dm=066D,Dx=080D,Sn=8.5M,Sm=9.5M,Sx=10.3M`) and returns the average wind direction (Dm):

 ```python